 Many of these loan workouts were simple repayment plans, which lump the overdue interest and fees on top of the existing loan balance, pushing monthly payments higher for struggling borrowers.

-The winning strategy seems to be lowering principal and interest payments, and supposedly even outperforms principal balance reductions alone.
+The winning strategy seems to be lowering principal and interest payments, aka mortgage rates, which supposedly even outperforms principal balance reductions alone.

 This would be music to lenders’ ears, as they could more easily justify a rate decrease as opposed to a write-off of principal.